Bookkeeping for freelancers: tax, invoices and cash

 Why bookkeeping matters for your business

-Bookkeeping gives you real-time visibility into your freelance finances.
-Unlike an accountant who might review your books once a year, regular bookkeeping shows you exactly where your money stands today.
+Regular bookkeeping gives you real-time visibility into your freelance finances.
+Unlike an annual accountant review, it shows you exactly where your money stands today.

-When you juggle multiple clients, good bookkeeping helps you track who owes what.
-Good bookkeeping solves this by helping you:
+When you juggle multiple clients, good bookkeeping helps you:

 If you struggle to find time for regular bookkeeping, consider hiring a bookkeeper.
 They'll handle the admin so you can focus on the work you love.